Introduction

 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013

-Where this engagement is with a private individual, we confirm that, where the Regulations apply, we have complied with the provisions of Regulations 9 to 14 and Regulation 16.
+Where this engagement is with a private individual and the Regulations apply (for example, where the contract is concluded off-premises or at a distance), we confirm that we have complied with the provisions of Regulations 9 to 14 and Regulation 16.

 Quality control